Who uses Hardwire?

 What is the difference between Level 3A and Level 3?

 The levels reference the National Institute of Justice (NIJ), which is the Government organization that writes ballistic protection standards.
 Hardwire designs and tests its products to work in compliance with these standards.
 Level 3A vs. Level 3 denotes what type of bullets the armor is designed to stop.
 In a simplified summary, Level 3A armor stops most gunfire from handguns and shotguns.
 NIJ Level 3 armor stops most non-armor piercing gunfire from assault rifles.
+To learn more about armor grades, see the linked article.
 The test standards for the levels include:

 |Protection Level||NIJ Test Round|